Joan Wilkinson (died 1556): Silkwoman to Anne Boleyn

+Wilkinson and the Protestant reformers

 In 1551 the Protestant radical John Hooper became Bishop of Gloucester.
 Joan Wilkinson developed a friendship with him, and with other Protestant reformers including John Bradford, Nicholas Ridley, Hugh Latimer, and Thomas Cranmer.
 When the reformers were imprisoned for their beliefs during the early years of the reign of Queen Mary, Joan Wilkinson acted as their advocate and supplied them with necessities.
 Her efforts on behalf of Bishop Latimer were recognised in a brief letter he wrote her expressing his gratitude:

-If the gift of a pot of water shall not be in oblivion with God, how can God forget your manifold and bountiful gifts when he shall say unto you, “I was in prison, and you visited me”?
+If the gift of a pot of water shall not be in oblivion with God, how can God forget your manifold and bountiful gifts when he shall say unto you, "I was in prison, and you visited me"?

 Letters to her from John Bradford and Archbishop Cranmer have also survived.

 According to Litzenberger, Bradford was of the view that Joan Wilkinson should become a martyr to the Protestant cause, but other reformers, including Archbishop Cranmer advised her to leave England and promote Protestantism from the safety of the continent.
 After Bishops Ridley and Latimer were executed, Joan became a religious exile in Frankfurt, where she died in December 1556 at the house of her cousin, Cuthbert Warcop, a London mercer, and his wife, Anne.
 Her place of burial is unknown.

-Joan Wilkinson's will opens with a declaration that she was'in voluntarie exile for the true religion of Christ', and her bequests reflect her religious convictions.
-She left £100 for the relief of the various congregations of Protestant exiles on the continent, as well as funds for the education of Bishop Hooper's son, Daniel, and also bequeathed her Protestant books, which Bishop Hooper 'hadde the use of during his lif', to the exile congregations.
-She entrusted the marriage of her only surviving daughter, Jane, to her cousins, William Holland and Cuthbert Warcop, and Warcop's wife, Anne, stipulating that Jane would lose part of her inheritance if she failed to marry a husband 'utterly abhorring papistry'.
+Joan Wilkinson's will opens with a declaration that she was in "voluntarie exile for the true religion of Christ", and her bequests reflect her religious convictions.
+She left £100 for the relief of the various congregations of Protestant exiles on the continent, as well as funds for the education of Bishop Hooper's son, Daniel, and also bequeathed her Protestant books, which Bishop Hooper "hadde the use of during his lif", to the exile congregations.
+She entrusted the marriage of her only surviving daughter, Jane, to her cousins, William Holland and Cuthbert Warcop, and Warcop's wife, Anne, stipulating that Jane would lose part of her inheritance if she failed to marry a husband "utterly abhorring papistry".
 She bequeathed the remaining years of the lease of her house in Soper Lane to Warcop.
 The will was not proved in England until 23 June 1559.

 Cuthbert Warcop did not long survive Joan, and in 1561 there was an arbitration between Anne Warcop, widow, William Holland and Michael Lok.
 Subsequently, in March 1565, Lok wrote requesting permission to keep at the Mercers’ Hall a chest containing books and writings of Joan Wilkinson and Cuthbert Warcop, both deceased.
 Unfortunately neither the books and writings nor the records of the arbitration have survived.

 Joan was praised both during her lifetime and after her death by the martyrologist, John Foxe, and John Bradford's letters to her were printed in Foxe's Actes and Monuments.